Ivan-1F/MirrorSyncReforged/README.md

 If enabled, [QuickBackupM](https://github.com/TISUnion/QuickBackupM) is required

-A backup of the mirror server will be created before syncing the world
+A backup of the mirror server will be created by [QuickBackupM](https://github.com/TISUnion/QuickBackupM) before syncing the world

 ### Example